 NEW YORK, NOVEMBER 2.

-The democratic journals continue to crow over the triumph of the Fulton Ferry, New York.
+The democratic journals continue to crow over the triumph of Pierce.
+The following list is stated to be the probable one of the future cabinet :- James Buchanan, of Pennsylvania, Secretary of State.
+John A. Dix, of New York, Secretary of the Treasury.
+Da-New Jersey, Secretary of the Navy.
+Samuel Houston, of Texas, Sethe Fulton Ferry, New York.
 On their way down the person stopped the hackman at the Herald office, and asked him to deliver a package.
 The hackman did as he was requested, and left in the Herald office a small round box.
 The box was subsequently handed to Mr. Bennett.
-It was, as is said, marked as follows:- "Native silver and copper ore from the Cuba mountains, with letter inside the box.
+It was, as is said, marked as follows:-" Native silver and copper ore from the Cuba mountains, with letter inside the box.
 For James Gordon Bennett, proprietor and editor.
 Office, N W. corner of Fultor and Nassau-streets.
 Private and with care."
 Accompanying the box was a card, on which was printed with a pen as follows: "Senor V. Alcazor, of Cuba, for Mr. Bennett, who will call on his return to the city," The outer envelope being removed. the following inscription was read: "Specimens and private documents from the interior of Havana for Mr. Bennett (only).
 Should he be out of town keep for him, Island of Cuba, September, 1852."
-As the box could not be readily opened, Mr. Hudson, one of the editors of the Herald, who was present, made an incision with a knife. when some black grains of some hard substance rolled out upon his desk.
-These grains proved to be powder, and a subsequent investigation proved that the paper box contained a quantity of explosive pellets of paper, and friction matches, so placed as to ignite when the cover of the box was turned round."
+As the box could not be readily opened, Mr. Hudson, one of the editors of the Herald, who was present, made an incision with a knife, when some black grains of some hard substance rolled out upon his desk.
+These grains proved to be powder, and a subsequent investigation proved that the paper box contained a quantity of explosive pollets of paper, and friction matches, so placed as to ignite when the cover of the box was turned round."